Alamofire/Alamofire/Documentation/AdvancedUsage.md

 let composite = Interceptor(interceptors: [adapterAndRetrier, interceptor])
 ```

 When composed of multiple `RequestAdapter`s, `Interceptor` will call each `RequestAdapter` in succession.
 If they all succeed, the final `URLRequest` out of the chain of `RequestAdapter`s will be used to perform the request.
 If one fails, adaptation stops and the `Request` fails with the error returned.
-Similarly, when composed of multiple `RequestRetrier`s, retries are executed in the same order as the retriers were added to the instance, until either all of them complete or one of them fails with an error.
+Similarly, when composed of multiple `RequestRetrier`s, retriers are executed in the same order as the retriers were added to the instance, until either all of them complete or one of them fails with an error.

 ### `AuthenticationInterceptor`